ibm-cloud-docs/openwhisk/runtimes.md

 {: #more_runtime_support}

 Go
-:    By default, all Go actions are executed in a version 1.17 environment.
-Go Version 1.11 and 1.15 are deprecated.
+:    By default, all Go actions are executed in a version 1.19 environment.
+Go Version 1.11, 1.15 and 1.17 are deprecated.
-     When migrating from Go:1.11 to Go:1.17:
+     When migrating from Go:1.11 to Go:1.17 and higher:
      - Go:1.17 uses [Go Modules](https://go.dev/ref/mod){: external}.
      - File containing the entry function (e.g `main.go` `Main`) needs be placed in root, no `"main"` directory is supported.